chenhsong/chenhsong.github.io/iChen/doc/cpp_integration_api_reference.md

 ### Remarks

-The current version of the iChen® 4.0 Server only accepts the numeric index of each setting variable, starting from zero.
+The current version of the iChen® Server 4 instance only accepts the numeric index of each setting variable, starting from zero.

 If variable names are used, a mapping table must be employed